nrademacher/homepage/content/blog/closure/index.md

 3. `saveDay` now *closes over* the outer variable `weekDay` (whose value is `"Saturday"`)
 4. `today` is now permanently linked to the variable, even after it has "expired" in the outer `whatDay` function after its life cycle completes within the function's block

-This allows us to use the "remembered" variables at appropriate places in our code.
+This allows us to use the "remembered" variables at appropriate places in our code:

-For example:
 ```javascript
 function today(weekDay) {
   return function is(adjective) {